johnfedoruk/bangular/aio/content/guide/browser-support.md

     <td>
       All current browsers.
 Enabled by default.
-      Can remove if you always use AOT and only use Angular decorators.
+      Can remove if you always use AOT and only use Bangular decorators.
     </td>

   </tr>